Skip to main content

 Which company has more employees?

-Casetext has approximately 120 employees, while Relativity has approximately 1750.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Casetext has about 120 employees; Relativity has about 1750.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Casetext and Relativity competitors?